MERCEDES-BENZ SLK SLK 250 CDI BlueEFFICIENCY AMG Sport 2dr Tip Auto Sports

-Type: Used Year: 2013 Make: MERCEDES-BENZ Model: SLK Trim: SLK 250 CDI BlueEFFICIENCY AMG Sport 2dr Tip Auto Sports Body: Convertible Trans: Automatic Mileage: 42242 Engine Size: 2143 Ext Color: BLACK
+Type: Used Year: 2014 Make: MERCEDES-BENZ Model: SLK Trim: SLK 250 CDI BlueEFFICIENCY AMG Sport 2dr Tip Auto Sports Body: Convertible Trans: Automatic Mileage: 12772 Engine Size: 2143 Ext Color: WHITE

 Buyacar.co.uk